-Studying abroad can be complex and challenging, but being organized and preparing ahead of time is critical to success.
-We can help you personalized your experience
+While studying abroad can be complex and challenging, getting organized and prepared ahead of time is critical for success.
+MyDreamEscapade can assist you with

-Studying abroad enables students to acquire the knowledge and skillset that uncovers global opportunities for their careers and personal development.
-It also broadens their appreciation and perspective of International socio-political and economic issues, that extend beyond academia, empowering their position as global leaders of the future
+By studying abroad, students acquire the knowledge and skillset that helps uncover global opportunities for their careers, as well as their personal development.
+They learn to broaden their perspective and appreciation of the International socio-economic and political environment, which extends beyond academia, and empowers their positioning as global leaders of the future

 As of 2019, international students enrolled in American colleges made up 5.5% of the entire student body, highlighting the popularity of studying abroad – and the trend is expected to increase in 2021 despite the coronavirus pandemic.

-The European countries recorded 1.3 million students, undertaking tertiary education as of 2018, with the United Kingdom and France, The Netherlands, Denmark, Germany and Sweden among the most frequented countries.
+European countries recorded 1.3 million students, undertaking tertiary education as of 2018, with the United Kingdom, France, The Netherlands, Denmark, Germany and Sweden among the most frequented countries.

 The Best Countries for Studying Abroad

-While a vast number of countries accept international students from around the world, western countries in Europe, North America and Australia are the favourite destinations for international students
+While a vast number of countries accept international students from around the world, western countries in Europe, North America and Australia remain the favourite destinations for most international students.

-Our comprehensive guides provides helpful insights about each country in our program.
+Our comprehensive guides can provide more helpful insights about each country in our program.